-It is certainly true that the international refugee regime put in place during the Cold War allowed a relatively smooth resettlement and made the lenght of the refugees' stay in transit countries relatively short when compared with the current situation.
-The dramatic increase in the number of refugees in the 1980s and the self-evident flaws in the resettlement mechanisms were a prelude to the tightening of the procedures regulating the EU’s refugee-admission policies in the early 1990s.
-Since the setting up of the Schengen zone in Europe, the concept of 'transit country' has been subject to a gradual process of 'othering', being applied mostly to non-EU states, while 'transit migration' became a synonym for illegal migration.
+It is certainly true that the international refugee regime put in place during the Cold War allowed for relatively smooth resettlement and made the length of the refugees’ stay in transit countries relatively short when compared with the current situation.
+The dramatic increase in the number of refugees in the 1980s and the obvious flaws in the resettlement mechanisms were a prelude to the tightening of procedures regulating the EU’s refugee-admission policies in the early 1990s.
+Since the establishment of the Schengen zone in Europe, the concept of a transit country has been subject to a gradual process of othering by its application mostly to non-EU states, while the term transit migration has become a synonym for illegal migration.
 This was not the case during the Cold War, when transit countries were integrated within a common mechanism of resettlement.

-Yet, some of the elements that characterized “transit countries” are recurrent in different historical periods.
-Despite the emergence of increasingly nonlinear migration paths, with blurred boundaries between transient and permanent migration, transit countries stand out as spaces where temporariness and fluidity are produced on purpose to avoid turning into final destinations for migrants originally heading somewhere else.
-Destitution and lack of opportunities, rather than being the result of neglect, would be part of a deliberate strategy of the host states to make refugees unwelcomed.
-This article focuses not only the mere condition of being a place of passage for individuals on the move, but on the implication that the notion of “being a transit country” implied.
-In fact, the fact that a state agrees to play the role of transit country does not mean that its borders are equally open to all refugee groups.
-This topic has been dramatically brought to the fore with the differential responses offered from 2022 to Ukrainian refugees in respect to non-Europeans coming from other war-torn countries.
+Yet some of the elements that characterised transit countries are recurrent in different historical periods.
+Despite the emergence of increasingly nonlinear migration paths, with blurred boundaries between transient and permanent migration, transit countries are conspicuous spaces that intentionally produce temporariness and fluidity to avoid becoming final destinations for migrants originally heading somewhere else.
+Rather than being the result of neglect, destitution and lack of opportunities would become part of a deliberate strategy for host states to make refugees feel unwelcome.
+This article focuses not only the mere condition of being a place of passage for individuals on the move, but on the implication the notion of ‘being a transit country’ suggests.
+In fact, a state agreeing to play the role of a transit country does not mean that its borders are equally open to all refugee groups.
+This topic has been dramatically brought to the fore with the differing responses offered since 2022 to Ukrainian refugees compared to non-Europeans coming from other war-torn countries.

-Scholarship has shown that a binary migration system, with major rights awarded to European refugee only, was rooted in the post-Second World War refugee regime and in the geographical limitation that circumscribed the application of the 1951 Convention to those fleeing from Europe.
-The cases of the two other main transit countries bordering with Yugoslavia, Austria and Italy, is telling.
+Scholarship has shown that a binary migration system, with significant rights awarded to European refugees only, is rooted in the post-Second World War refugee regime and in the geographical limitation that circumscribed the application of the 1951 Convention to those fleeing from Europe.
+The cases of the two other main transit countries bordering Yugoslavia, Austria and Italy, are telling.
 In Austria, this affected the implementation of policies regarded as universalist.
-On the contrary, in Italy, which did not uplift the geographical limitation until 1989, a racialized approach to refugee policy was codified by norms and obligations.
-This article will engage with the case of socialist Yugoslavia, a country which stood out as an advocate of the universalization of human rights in international gatherings.
+In Italy, however, which did not lift its geographical limitation until 1989, a racialised approach to refugee policy was codified by norms and obligations.
+This article will engage with the case of socialist Yugoslavia, a country which stood out at international gatherings as an advocate of the universalisation of human rights.